Konark01/dtcrecpred/README.md

-# Differentiated Thyroic Cancer Recurrence Prediction
+# Differentiated Thyroid Cancer Recurrence Prediction
 This is a project wherein I created a Differentiated Thyroid Cancer Recurrence Prediction model and created an interface that predicted this without pickling.

 ## What's new in this?